What is the course about?

 What will we cover?

 We'll look at the forms of blues tunes, and at historical background.
 We'll learn chord progressions and important stylistic characteristics.
-Develop solos and accompany others.
+Play tunes, develop solos and accompany others.

 What will I achieve?